VNestor/VNestor.github.io/README.md

-# Stock-App-Project
+# SimpleStockApp
 4900 Project.
-Use API to make a stock web app.
+This is a simple financial web app using react.